Stackclash/5e-vault/5. Mechanics/Bestiary/Celestial/Virtue.md

 - "desc": "While the Virtue sings, each ally may choose one condition they're suffering\
     \ from at the start of their turn and end it."
   "name": "Chorus of Succor"
-- "desc": "While the Virtue sings, each ally may add a dice: d6|avg (d6) to the\
+- "desc": "While the Virtue sings, each ally may add a dice: d6|avg|noform (d6)\
-    \ result of any attack roll or saving throw, once per round.
-The ally can wait\
+    \ to the result of any attack roll or saving throw, once per round.
+The ally can\
-    \ until after they roll the dice: d20|avg (d20) before deciding to use the\
+    \ wait until after they roll the dice: d20|avg|noform (d20) before deciding\
-    \ inspiration die, but must decide before the GM says whether the roll succeeds\
+    \ to use the inspiration die, but must decide before the GM says whether the roll\
-    \ or fails."
+    \ succeeds or fails."
   "name": "Chorus of Inspiration"
 - "desc": "While the Virtue sings, any enemy who deals damage to one of the Virtue's\
     \ allies immediately takes 5 thunder damage."